Driscoll02/intelligent-tutoring-system/README.md

 # Intelligent-Tutoring-System
-An intelligent tutoring system for primary mathematics
+An intelligent tutoring system for primary mathematics.

 The system makes use of natural language processing, semantic analysis and a rule based system to provide intelligent feedback on answers provided by the user.